adri-romsor/iterative_inference_segm/README.md

 - [x] Code to perform iterative inference
 - [x] Add entropy
 - [x] Add possibility of having an intermediate layer as input (not only x)
+- [ ] Add possibility of having only y
 - [x] Add possibility of having several intermediate layers as input
 - [x] Add skip connections in DAE
 - [ ] Add WWAE pooling tracking
 - [ ] Add training DAE training from the output of FCN8 instead of GT.
 - [ ] Code CRF (M)
 - [ ] Add BFGS optimization

 ### TODO experiments
 **Camvid:**